comphy-lab/LowWeberDropRebound/README.md

 # MATLAB Code

 MATLAB R2020 or newer recommended (Parallel Computing Toolbox required).
+A python version of this solver is available at [https://github.com/Katiekuehr/Drop_Simulations](this repo)

 ## File Structure